 Government bodies across the globe are adopting several initiatives/strategies to fast-track the development of such products & therapies by providing the necessary funding, grants, permissions, clearances & approvals to meet the needs of the healthcare sector.
-For instance, in April 2020, Emergent BioSolutions received $14.5 million funding from the Biomedical Advanced Research and Development Authority (BARDA), which is part of the U.S. Department
+For Instance, in April 2020, Emergent BioSolutions received $14.5 million in funding from the Biomedical Advanced Research and Development Authority (BARDA), which is part of the U.S. Department

 Prominent players, along with research & medical institutes and researchers & scientists worldwide, are increasingly focusing on collaborative initiatives to develop more effective treatment options for life-threatening diseases.
-Such collaborative efforts are expected to further propel the growth of the plasma-derived therapy market during the forecast period.
+Such collaborative efforts are expected to further propel the growth of the plasma derived therapy market during the forecast period.
 For instance, in April 2020, Takeda Pharmaceutical Company Limited, a Japanese multinational pharmaceutical & biopharmaceutical company, allied with CSL Behring, a biotech company, to develop a potential plasma-derived therapy for treating the COVID-19.
-Other prominent players in the plasma therapy market, such as Biotest, BPL, LFB, and Octapharma, also joined this alliance with the intention to develop polyclonal hyperimmune immunoglobulin medicine for treating individuals with severecomplications from COVID-19.
+Other prominent players in the plasma therapy market, such as Biotest, BPL, LFB, and Octapharma, also joined this alliance with the intention to develop polyclonal hyperimmune immunoglobulin medicine for treating individuals with severe complications from COVID-19.

-However, the high cost of therapy and unfavorable reimbursement policies has restricted the adoption rate of plasma-derived treatment, as it remains unaffordable for many patients.
+However, the high cost of therapy and unfavorable reimbursement policies has restricted the adoption rate of plasma derived treatment, as it remains unaffordable for many patients.
 Furthermore, lack of reimbursement has also discouraged companies from investing in research and development, thereby further hampering the growth of the market.